 The SAT Reading test consists of 52 multiple-choice questions based on five written passages that you will read and respond to over the course of 65 minutes.
-Each individual passages is 500-750 words in length, or a set of paired passages will total 500-750 words between the two of them.
+Each individual passage is 500-750 words in length, while a set of paired passages will total 500-750 words between the two of them.

 Some of the passages will stand alone, others will be presented in pairs, and still more will include visual informational graphics such as tables, graphs, or charts.
 You will need to be able to interpret graphics such as these to respond to questions, but you will not need to use any math to do so on this section of the SAT.

 No pre-existing knowledge is assumed on the SAT Reading test.
 That means that all of the information you need to answer every question on the test can be found in the test materials.
 The SAT Reading test is designed to assess your ability to read critically, use context clues to determine meaning, and analyze a text.
+Chances are, you learned a lot of these skills in your high school English classes.
 While there is no longer a stand-alone vocabulary section on the test, you will still be asked about the meaning of words as determined by their context.

 Now that you have a solid understanding of the SAT Reading test, let’s breakdown some of our favorite strategies for mastering it.